 The centerpiece of the MSC Outreach Program is the rocky shore field experience.
 Scientists have been studying the rocky shore at Nahant for over 150 years, and this two to three hour student experience introduces students to both marine life and how scientists conduct field study in this pristine coastal setting.
-Contact Carole McCauley at email@example.com with any questions, or fill out the registration form for the program.
+To get an idea of what a typical program entails, please check out this brief introductory video.

 Although this is highly dependent on grade level, typical field experiences include the following, with younger students tending to focus more on biodiversity and older students tending to focus more on field research skills: